 Tosa Bancha – 土佐番茶 – A type of bancha from Tosa, Kochi Prefecture.

 - Usucha – 薄茶 – Usucha is the term for matcha made to be very thin.
 In tea ceremony, usucha is made by putting one and a half chashaku scoop of matcha in a bowl with warm water, resulting in a bright light green color.
 In general usucha is used for casual settings.
 Each of the 70+ schools of tea ceremony have different rules however, and this may differ depending on the school.

-Wakoucha – 和紅茶 – The term for Japanese black tea, or more specifically, black tea made in Japan.
+Wakocha – 和紅茶 – The term for Japanese black tea, or more specifically, black tea made in Japan.
 Often times these wakoucha use tea plants originally meant for making green tea, so the taste and aroma is different from other imported black teas.
+(Also spelled wakoucha.)

 Shop all Wakoucha or Japanese Black Tea

 Hello Diane, you can find Yancy Lever’s teas here: https://yunomi.life/collections/yancha